AdaptRetail/adapt-style/README.md

 ## Grid

-The micro grid is used
+The framework includes a micro grid system.
+To activate it, just add the `@include banner-grid` mixin where you want your grid to show.

+### Usage

-Each column will by default take eaqualy space of the widthj
+Each column will by default take equally space of the width

 ```html
 <div class="grid">